 9 Cool Things to Do With Old Books » Written Word Bibliophiles and bookworms, English majors and lovers of literature: is it possible to have too many books?
 They accumulate so quickly!
 Every member of your family getting you the same three books you requested for Christmas.
-Seeing Don DeLillo marked half-off, knowing you dumped a half-caff latte on your copy of Underworld, and – even though only the first three pages are illegible – justifying its purchase.
-15+ years of required reading lists stored in boxes in your basement, even though you can bet your bippy you will never willingly read the poetry of Robert Burns again.
 We are up to our waists in books, some of which we hate (really Master Burns?
-Scottish dialect?
 Update: Do to the overwhelming support (HA!)
 1. It brings a whole new meaning to “audio book.”
 Use your old books to showcase your artistic side.
 Good for hiding passwords and codes, the key to your safe, and family jewels.
 2. Your choice of ribbon can transform this wreath so it is suitable for every holiday – or every day!
 3. If you think floating books are mesmerizing, check out some other wacky bookshelves that will make your head spin (and your walls upgrade to awesome).
 4. Book clocks are for everyone, young and old.
 5. We recommend using a low-watt bulb, like 10 or 15 maximum.
 6. For the fashionable bookworm in all of us.
 7. You could also use the pages to make paper beads.
 8. 9.

 Chalk It Up Chalkboards aren’t just for classrooms.
 Don’t believe me?
 Well ladies, be prepared to snag a box of chalk because blackboards have graduated to bigger and chicer things… and they are headed straight for your home!
-Thanks to chalkboard paints, you can make your mark on everything from flower vases to living room walls.
-Speaking of living rooms–my roommates and I painted a wall in our living room with chalkboard paint.
-We write silly messages to one another on it and update it with fun drawings too.
 Pretty cool, right?
 Now, you may be thinking, “I don’t think I want to paint an entire wall of my home like a chalkboard that will remind me of my 2nd grade classroom.”
 Grocery or shipping lists… A message board… Or, use it to label things!
 Other ideas for chalk paint: vasestabletops (Could be fun for guests!)
 The traditional in-store paints only come in classic shades of black or green.
-Note: You will probably have to make a trip to your local home improvement store.
+Here’s how to make your own chalkboard paint in just 10 simple steps courtesy of the only and only, Martha Stewart… Note: You will probably have to make a trip to your local home improvement store.
 What you need… flat-finish latex paint in any colorunsanded tile groutpaint stirrerpaint roller or sponge paintbrush150-grit sandpapersponge Instructions (as listed in Martha Stewart Living, January 2007)

 Wedding Ideas: The Rustic and Vintage Wedding - StumbleUpon According to TheWeddingReport.com, 'Rustic Weddings' are the new trending wedding theme!
 It seems that brides-to-be are in love with the charm, vintage feel and simple elegance of barn yard venues and wildflower bouquets that embody this theme.
 Think natural elements mixed with a western vibe and bring that all together with fun DIY crafting sessions.
 And in true country style- bring in the entire fam to help you out!
 It might sound like a lot of work but we've made it easy for you with these eight suggestions you can try for your own rustic-themed wedding!
 1. Mason Jars evoke a sense of nostalgia and comfort.
 2. Try scouring Etsy- the online shop for all things cute and homemade, for unique accessories.
 3. Cute signs around the wedding venue add intimacy to a large event and of course, can be super helpful for directionally challenged folk.
 4. 5.
 Go against the grain for your wedding; try using wildflowers instead of roses or orchids.
 6. 7.
 8. Caught the wedding fever?